AlexanderGroeger/KappaCraft/README.md

 **Output**

-An mcfunction with the naming scheme "<MusicID of song>_<name of note block studio file>".
+An mcfunction with the naming scheme "MusicID_NameOfNoteBlockStudioSongFile".

 **Usage**